Skip to content Accessibility statement

 Course content

-Your teaching will span disciplines, offering you differing perspectives on worldwide issues.
+Your teaching will span disciplines, offering perspectives from humanities, natural sciences and social sciences on worldwide issues.
 Option modules are available from a variety of departments, including History, Politics, Economics, Environment, Education, Social Policy and Social Work and Languages.
-Events organised by the Interdisciplinary Global Development Centre as well as the BA Global Development's masterclasses and field trips will offer additional opportunities for learning.
+Students can also make a case for modules not on our extensive list of option modules.
+The BA Global Development's masterclasses with practitioners and field trips to York, Liverpool and Ghana (optional, means-tested bursaries), as well as events organised by the Interdisciplinary Global Development Centre will offer additional opportunities for learning.

 The course is built around a core programme of problem-based learning (PBL), developing your understanding of key concepts, theories and methods through focused small-group working.
-You'll take a highly active role in your learning as you work to define and solve open-ended problems.
+You'll take a highly active role in your learning as you work to unpack and address open-ended problems.

-A range of learning techniques including teamwork, debates, active learning and project work will enable you to deepen and widen your understanding of global development and develop your skill sets throughout the programme.
+Through teamwork, debates, active learning and project work, you will deepen and widen your understanding of global development and develop your skill sets throughout the programme.

 Year 1